Scattering Diagrams from Holomorphic Discs in Log Calabi-Yau Surfaces: Introduction

 \section{Introduction}

 A \emph{Looijenga pair} $(Y,D)$ is a projective rational surface $Y$ with an anticanonical cycle $D$.
 Gross-Hacking-Keel \cite{GHK} provided a pure algebraic method to construct the mirror family for $(Y,D)$ following the SYZ heuristic.
 First, a certain affine manifold $B$ with a singularity was constructed from $(Y,D)$ as an alternative to the base of an SYZ fibration, capturing the expected asymptotic behavior of a putative SYZ fibration near $D$.\footnote{In the case of a rational elliptic surface, this is indeed verified in \cite{CJL2}.} One can intuitively view it as the limiting affine structure obtained by squeezing all the singular SYZ fibres together.
 Then Gross-Hacking-Keel used the relative Gromov-Witten invariants counting $\mathbb{A}^1$-curves, rational curves in $Y$ intersecting $D$ exactly at a single point, to serve as substitutes for quantum correction from holomorphic discs of Maslov index zero in $X:=Y\setminus D$ with boundaries on the SYZ fibres.
 The enumeration of the $\mathbb{A}^1$-curves decodes the so-called \emph{canonical scattering diagram} on $B$.
 The canonical scattering diagram intuitively tells how the local charts glue together to form a subset of the mirror family, which can be viewed as the mirror family for the non-compact Calabi-Yau surface $X$.
+In practice, the canonical scattering diagram is a limit of scattering diagram constructed by Gross-Siebert-Pandharipande \cite{GPS} with certain modification.

 The symplectic counterpart of the canonical scattering diagram has not been fully understood previously.
 The major difficulty lies in analyzing the moduli spaces of holomorphic discs, which can be highly obstructed, especially when their Maslov indices are zero, due to possible contributions of multiple covers.
 In \cite{L8}, the fourth author established a general scheme for constructing a scattering diagram out of an SYZ fibration in dimension $2$ using \emph{Fukaya's trick} \cite{F1}, which will be summarized in Theorem \ref{LF scattering diagram} (see also \cite{Y5} for a comprehensive exposition).
 The scattering diagram sits in the base of the SYZ fibration, and the rays (or walls) consist of torus fibres on which boundaries of Maslov zero discs lie.
 Throughout, it will be denoted by $\mathfrak{D}^{LF}$ where the superscript ``\emph{LF}" highlights the role of Lagrangian Floer theory (of SYZ fibres) in its construction.